Travel insurance claims

 6. Right level of cover

 Maybe you were not intending on doing bungy jumping when you first planned that holiday to NZ and you got caught up in the moment.
-But if you don’t have the right level of cover and you’re injured you could find that you’ll be the one footing the medical bills not the travel insurer.
+But if you don’t have the right level of cover and you’re injured you could find that you’ll be the one footing the medical bills.

 Read your Product Disclosure Statement thoroughly before you purchase a travel insurance policy to ensure that it matches the needs of your trip.